About

 Marbling is a beautiful, mindful craft.
 My workshops offer a safe space to create, play with colour, make mistakes and learn through failing, but most importantly, have FUN!
 Even after over 30 years of marbling, mistakes happen and when a new beautiful pattern appears as a result, I like to call it a happy accident.
 I am always learning.

 Marbling is classed as an endangered heritage craft.
 My hope is to show that this heritage craft can be used in contemporary design.
-My aim is to create beautiful, practical products to wear and use every day in the home and also help educate, with the goal to pass on this beautiful craft to future generations.
+My aim is to create beautiful, practical products to wear and use every day in the home and to wear and also help educate, with the goal to pass on this beautiful craft to future generations.
 I marble using traditional Turkish, European and Japanese techniques, incorporating marbling into my textile items, including leather, as well as my embossed printmaking art work and paper stationery.

 I work with leather as it is a sustainable material, a by-product of the food industry and is compostable.
 It is a beautiful, yet robust, practical material and, if cared for, will last for hundreds of years, unlike synthetic materials.
 If you want to know more about the leather or marbling process, I've popped a bit more information in my Leather and Leather Care and Marbling pages.